What Are The Benefits To Using Streaming Media?

 List of streaming media advantages

-One caveat if you are not familiar with streaming TV shows is a new trend called “Bing Watching” where someone sits and watches all the 12 episodes in one sitting.
-This could be fun on a rainy day but if you like your TV shows to last awhile it takes a little self-control slow the pace watch them over a number of weeks.
+- One caveat if you are not familiar with streaming TV shows there is a new trend called “Bing Watching” where someone sits and watches all the 12 episodes in one sitting.
+This could be fun on a rainy day but if you like your TV shows to last awhile it takes a little self-control to slow the pace and watch them over a number of weeks.

 Get the Best Internet Router

 If you are using a single-band router and you’re streaming content from more than one room in your home, you are going to need a faster router.
-A reasonably priced router like the NETGEAR Nighthawk can serve a busy household nicely.
+A reasonably priced router or mesh networks Wifi System for larger homes can serve a busy household nicely.
 You will notice a big difference.
-No lagging and buffering and HD picture will be HD.
+No lagging and buffering and HD picture will be actual HD.
+See 6 Reasons to upgrade your wireless router.

 It delivers a total bandwidth of 1.75Gbps.
 That includes 450+1300 Mbps at 2.4Ghz bandwidth and 1300Mbps at 5GHz bandwidth.
 Boosts speed and performance for both 2.4 and 5GHz devices.